What are Share Options?

 This means that employees must remain with Popsa for a pre-defined period before they will have acquired the right to purchase their options.

-But what if the company is sold before vesting is complete?
+But what if the company is sold just after I've started?

-Some good news here: if Popsa happened to be sold before an employee's shares were fully vested, they would automatically fully vest at that point.
+Some good news here: if an event happened even just immediately after an employee's probation period has ended, they would automatically fully vest at that point.

 So, are share options a good idea?